-I totally understand why it might seem easy to reach for the pacifier to calm a fussy baby, so I want to provide you with some ideas of how you can soothe a fussy baby without it so that you don’t hurt your supply and cause nipple confusion.
-In the early weeks remember that you cannot create bad habits and should do anything that works to get baby calm in order to promote breastfeeding.
+I totally understand why it might seem easy to reach for the pacifier to calm a fussy baby.
+I want to provide you with some ideas of how you can soothe a fussy baby without them.
+This way you won’t hurt your supply and cause nipple confusion.
+In the early weeks remember that you cannot create bad habits with your baby!
+You should do anything that works to get baby calm in order to promote breastfeeding.
 This early window is essential for establishing supply and should be your only focus.
-You can read more in Trina’s article about breastfeeding in the first week.

 Baby wearing can be an extremely effective way to calm a fussy baby, especially when they are brand new because being close to your body and held tight and snug against you will remind them of the womb.
 Walking around gently with a swaying motion, plus the sound of your heart beat, might instantly do the trick.
 I loved my Baby K’tan and my Moby Wrap, both make baby wearing easy, comfortable and the cloth option is great for newborn babies.